mendixlabs/time-series/README.md

 Create a folder named `dist` in the project root.

 Create a Mendix test project in the dist folder and rename its root folder to `dist/MxTestProject`.
-Changes to the widget code shall be automatically pushed to this test project.
+Or get the test project from https://github.com/mendixlabs/time-series/releases/download/1.0.0/TestTimeSeries.mpk.
+When Grunt is running changes to the widget code shall be automatically pushed to this test project.

-To automatically compile, bundle and push code changes to the running test project, run:
+To automatically compile, bundle and push code changes to the running Mendix test project, run:

     > grunt

-To run the project unit tests with code coverage, results can be found at `dist/testresults/coverage/index.html`, run:
+To run the unit tests with code coverage, results can be found at `dist/testresults/coverage/index.html`, run:

     > npm test

-or run the test continuously during development:
+or run the unit tests continuously during development:

     > karma start